JasonWynkoop1/keeptrack/README.md

    npm run deploy
    ```

 7. If you see an error like "Failed to resolve module specifier 'react'.
-Relative references must start with either '/', './', or '../'", you need to update your import statements to use relative paths:
+Relative references must start with either '/', './', or '../'", you have two options:

+   **Option 1: Use relative paths for imports**
    ```javascript
    // Change this:
    import React, { StrictMode } from 'react'